Building Mechanic Jobs in USA with Visa Sponsorship

 Do building mechanics qualify for H-1B sponsorship?

-Building mechanics can qualify for H-1B if the role requires specialized technical knowledge and at least a bachelor's degree.
+Building mechanics can qualify for H-1B visa if the role requires specialized technical knowledge and at least a bachelor's degree.
 Positions focused on basic repairs typically don't qualify, but roles involving building automation systems, energy management, or facility engineering often do qualify for sponsorship.

 What degree do I need for building mechanic H-1B sponsorship?